simplex303/meshcore_ha_pathbot/README.md

 ```
 @SENDER Use "CODE" for "LOCATION"
 ```
+Allows users to find the pathbots that are reachable from their location.

 If a message in #testing is received that says "CODE"

 Automation will reply with: